logan-pearce/projecc/README.md

 # projecc
 A small simple package for projecting orbital elements onto sky plane and vice versa

+See the <a href="https://github.com/logan-pearce/projecc/blob/main/projecc/UsingProjecc.ipynb">Using Projecc notebook</a> for descriptions, definitions, and examples

 ## Change log

 #### Jan 27, 2025: